bahmutov/cypress-examples/docs/recipes/sorted-list.md

   expect(timestamps, 'sorted timestamps').to.deep.equal(sorted)
 })
 ```

+You can find the explanation for the above test in the video [Confirm The Table Is Sorted By A Column](https://youtu.be/21MXha13qCU).

 For convenience, you can use 3rd party Chai assertions, for example [chai-sorted](https://www.chaijs.com/plugins/chai-sorted/).
 We have already registered the `chai-sorted` in the support file `cypress/support/index.js`